gregmuellegger/gsoc2011-stuff/rfc_syntax.rst

    will render a <input type="password" /> for all charfields.

 3. A field name (string).
 This will apply to all fields that have that particular field name.
-It's only usefull if the option should apply to more than one form or as convenience for short reference of a field.
+It's only useful if the option should apply to more than one form or as convenience for short reference of a field.

 Some examples::